 Therapeutic shoes & inserts

-- One pair of custom-molded shoes and inserts
+- A pair of custom-molded shoes or inserts, and 2 additional pairs of inserts

 The doctor who treats your diabetes must certify your need for therapeutic shoes or inserts.